teltek/Galicaster-doc/GalicasterConfiguration.md

 Configuring Galicaster involves:

 * The [general configuration](#general-configuration) of the application - including the [Opencast server configuration](#opencast-server-configuration);
-* The setup of different device combinations, known as [Input Profiles](GalicasterConfiguration/InputProfiles.md);
+* The activation of certain [plugins](GalicasterConfiguration/Plugins.md).
-* The activation of certain [Plugins](GalicasterConfiguration/Plugins.md).
+* The setup of different device combinations, known as [Input Profiles](GalicasterConfiguration/InputProfiles.md).

-Due to their their extension and importance, Profiles and Plugins are further explained on their own spaces.
+Due to their their extension and importance, [Profiles](GalicasterConfiguration/InputProfiles.md) and [Plugins](GalicasterConfiguration/Plugins.md) are further explained on their own spaces.

 ### General configuration
 The general configuration file is `conf.ini`, located by default at the directory `/etc/galicaster/` of your system.
 This file includes several sections regarding: